 Though it did ultimately receive its license, the vote by the Nevada Gaming Control Board was split 2-1 and the license came with conditions — such as GVC being required to pay $100,000 to cover additional investigations into its operations.

-Still, if GVC was able to get past the notoriously strict Nevada regulators, it will likely have no trouble in other states.
+Still, if GVC could get past the notoriously strict Nevada regulators, it will likely have no trouble in other states.
 Certainly, anywhere willing to overlook the past indiscretions of PokerStars should be favorably inclined towards partypoker.

 Partypoker was originally created in 2001 by PartyGaming, itself founded a few years earlier in 1997 by American entrepreneur Ruth Parasol.
-It wasn’t the very first online poker site, but it was among the first.
+It wasn’t the very first online poker site, but it was among the earliest to go live.
 Within a few years it was also the biggest, thanks in large part to aggressive television advertising as the poker boom was taking off.

 In 2011, PartyGaming merged with Austrian online gambling company bwin Interactive Entertainment to form a new company, Bwin.Party.
 Bwin had operated a poker room on the Ongame network and migrated its players to partypoker’s network after the merger.

-Online gaming giant GVC struck a deal to acquire Bwin.Party in 2015, and the transaction closed in February 2016.
-Today GVC’s worldwide annual revenues exceed $3 billion, of which partypoker accounts for only a tiny part.
+Online gaming giant GVC Holdings then struck a deal to acquire Bwin.Party in 2015, and the transaction closed in February 2016.
+Now known as Entain, the company’s worldwide annual revenues exceed $3 billion, of which partypoker accounts for only a tiny part.